erenacikbas/monte-carlo-simulation/README.md

 # Monte Carlo Reservoir Simulation

 ## Project Overview
 This project implements a Monte Carlo simulation for estimating the volume of hydrocarbon reservoirs.
 By leveraging probabilistic methods, it accounts for uncertainties in reservoir parameters to generate a distribution of possible reservoir volumes, aiding in better decision-making and risk assessment in petroleum engineering.
+This project is created from scratch the PETE 418 Course.

 ## Features
 - Customizable probabilistic distributions for key reservoir parameters (area, thickness, porosity, water saturation, and formation volume factor).